DavideLigari/computerVision/README.md

 - `-s` or `--storing_path`: Specify the path to store the output image + name.
 - `-show_all`: Set to 'False' only for serial script execution of multiple images.

-For 'Auto' tuning method:
+For `Auto` tuning method:

 ```bash
 python binarization.py -i [path_to_input_image] -t Auto -s [path_to_output_image] -show_all True
 ```

-For 'Manual' tuning, you can use the following command:
+For `Manual` tuning, you can use the following command:

 ```bash
 python binarization.py -i [path_to_input_image] -t Manual -u [under_tuning_value] -o [over_tuning_value] -s [path_to_output_image] -show_all True